clemenko/longhorn_encrypt/README.md

 yum install -y nfs-utils cryptsetup iscsi-initiator-utils; systemctl start iscsid.service; systemctl enable iscsid.service
 ```

 As for Kubernetes, you can install any that you want.
 It is highly recommended to have an ingress controller as well.
-This will help getting to Longhorn's dashboard.
+This will help with regard to getting to Longhorn's dashboard.
 We can use NodePort if needed.

 ## Longhorn